We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Often, the best soundproofing materials have features that serve extra purposes.
 Some might be additional conveniences, while others can make a difference in the user’s bank account:

-• Insulation: Some soundproofing materials also insulate, reducing the need to heat or air-condition a space as extensively.
-Particularly in older homes without any insulation, mineral wool insulation can make a significant difference on utility bills.
+- Insulation: Some soundproofing materials also insulate, reducing the need to heat or air-condition a space as extensively.
+Particularly in older homes without any insulation, mineral wool insulation can significantly reduce your utility bills.

-• Moisture control: In some cases, flooring underlayment can not only block and absorb sounds but also prevents the floor from soaking up moisture.
+- Moisture control: In some cases, flooring underlayment can not only block and absorb sounds but also prevent the floor from soaking up moisture.

 FAQs